Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

-\paragraph{An illustration} Before we get into the details of hybrid projection methods, we begin by illustrating the benefits of selecting the regularization parameter adaptively.
-Recall that iterative methods can be applied to the Tikhonov problem with a fixed regularization parameter, although a suitable one must be selected prior to applying the iterative method; see \cref{fig:param_iterative}.
-In a hybrid projection method, we allow \emph{adaptive} choices for the regularization parameter so that a different regularization parameter can be used at each iteration, i.e., $\lambda_k$.
-In \cref{fig:param_adaptive} for the image deblurring problem considered in \cref{sec:background}, we provide relative reconstruction error norms per iteration in the left panel and computed regularization parameters per iteration in the right panel.
+\paragraph{An illustration} Before we get into the details of hybrid projection methods, we begin by illustrating the benefits of allowing \emph{adaptive} choices for the regularization parameter, where a different regularization parameter can be used at each iteration, i.e., $\lambda=\lambda_k$.
+In \cref{fig:param_adaptive} for the image deblurring problem, we provide relative reconstruction error norms per iteration in the left panel and computed regularization parameters per iteration in the right panel.
 Here, `opt' refers to selecting at each iteration the regularization parameter that delivers the smallest relative reconstruction error.
 Parameter selection methods `DP' and `wGCV' and others will be discussed in \cref{sec:param}.
-Notice that relative reconstruction errors using (appropriately selected) adaptive regularization parameters can overcome semiconvergence behavior (see \cref{fig:semiconvergence}) and result in reconstruction errors that are close to a pre-selected optimal regularization parameter.
-For early iterations, a small $\lambda_k$ (corresponding to little variational regularization) is sufficient, but as iterations progress, the adaptive methods select regularization parameters close to the optimal one.
+Notice that relative reconstruction errors using (appropriately selected) adaptive regularization parameters can overcome semi-convergence behavior (see \cref{fig:semiconvergence}) and result in reconstruction errors that are close to a pre-selected optimal regularization parameter.
+For early iterations, a small $\lambda_k$ (corresponding to little variational regularization) is sufficient, but as iterations progress, the adaptive methods should select regularization parameters close to the optimal one.

 \paragraph{An algorithm} Now that we have seen the potential benefits of a hybrid projection method, let us discuss the general structure of such algorithms.
 A sketch of a hybrid projection method for standard Tikhonov regularization is provided in \cref{alg:hybridprojection}, with links to the appropriate sections of the paper for more details.
 Notice that each iteration requires the expansion of the projection subspace and the solution of a projected regularized problem where a regularization parameter can be selected at each iteration.